MileHacker Logo

 The highland plateau where Huambo sits is a significant geological feature.
 It influences the temperate climate and fertile soils defining the region.

-• Waterfalls: Several small waterfalls exist in the wider province, but access is difficult.
+• Waterfalls: Several small waterfalls are found in the wider province, but access is difficult.
 They aren't formally developed for tourism.

 • Beaches, Lakes, & Waterways: Huambo is landlocked.
 No beaches.
 Small lakes and rivers exist but are not developed for tourism or leisure activities.